-How to Address a Cover Letter in 2024: Complete Guide
+How to Address a Cover Letter + Examples for 2025

-Create your cover letter nowThe first line of your cover letter can make the recruiter squirm and reject your application, or read on.
+Create your cover letter nowThe first line of your cover letter can make the recruiter squirm and reject your application, or encourage reading further.
 Don’t risk it!

 Learn how to address a cover letter the right way.
-I will teach you how to do it right, either when you know who to address a cover letter to or if you have no clue.
+I will teach you who to address a cover letter to and even how to address a cover letter without a name.
 Let's begin!

 This guide will show you: